-Pursuant to the JV Agreement, the Corporation Manager received a share of interest income for the year ended December 31, 2021 in the amount of \$4,151,045.
-Eli Dadouch, Jonathan Mair and Michael Warner, each of whom is a director and/or officer of the Corporation, are also directors and/or officers of, and/or are related to entities that directly or indirectly own an interest in, the Corporation Manager.
+Pursuant to the JV Agreement, the Corporation Manager received a share of interest income for the year ended December 31, 2024 in the amount of \$4,613,485.
+Eli Dadouch, who is a director and officer of the Corporation, are also a director and officer of, and/or is related to entities that directly or indirectly own an interest in, the Corporation Manager.
 See "Executive Compensation - Compensation Discussion and Analysis".
 A summary of the JV Agreement is set out in the most recent Annual Information Form of the Corporation, which summary is incorporated herein by reference.

-Pursuant to the Mortgage Banking Agreement, the Mortgage Banker receives loan servicing fees equal to 0.10% per annum of the principal amount of each of the Corporation's mortgage investments and certain additional compensation, as disclosed and explained in the Corporation's annual financial statements for the year ended December 31, 2021 (under "Related party transactions and balances", note 12) included in the Corporation's 2021 Annual Report.
-These loan servicing fees amounted to approximately \$541,000 for the year ended December 31, 2021.
+Pursuant to the Mortgage Banking Agreement, the Mortgage Banker receives loan servicing fees equal to 0.10% per annum of the principal amount of each of the Corporation's mortgage investments and certain additional compensation, as disclosed and explained in the Corporation's annual financial statements for the year ended December 31, 2024 (under "Related party transactions and balances", note 12) included in the Corporation's 2024 Annual Report.
+These loan servicing fees amounted to approximately \$615,000 for the year ended December 31, 2024.
 Eli Dadouch, Jonathan Mair, and Michael Warner, each of whom is a director and/or officer of the Corporation, are also directors and/or officers of the Mortgage Banker.
 Victoria Granovski is Senior Vice President, Credit & Equity Capital and Senior Vice President of Mortgage Operations at the Mortgage Banker.
 The Mortgage Banker is indirectly controlled by an entity related to Eli Dadouch.
 A summary of the Mortgage Banking Agreement is set out in the most recent Annual Information Form of the Corporation, which summary is incorporated herein by reference.